GrzegorzJendernal/To-do-list/README.md

 - when task is done click on green button,

-- if you want delete a task, click red button.
+- if you want delete a task, click red button,

+- click on "Ukończ wszystkie" to mark all tasks as done,

+- you can hide and show again completed tasks with the button "Ukryj/Pokaż ukończone".

 ##  Technologies